Hook, Line & Measure

 Data collected from this citizen science program will be integrated into national databases including NatureMapr.

-The Hook, Line & Measure Competition has now closed!
+The 2026 Hook, Line & Measure Competition is now open!

 Fishing activity in the Camden Local Government Area